angelip2303/fossil-lang/docs/src/README.md

-# ember - A small language for living data
+# fossil - A small language for living data

-`kanso` is a static, type inferred and embeddabble programming language written in Rust.
+`fossil` is a static, type inferred and embeddabble programming language written in Rust that captures _bugs_ at compile time.

 ## Dissecting the basic pipeline